VNair12101992/AutomationDesignPatterns/README.md

 # AutomationDesignPatterns

-Following are the few design patterns we will discuss in the document:
+Following are the few design patterns for automation we will discuss in the document:
 1. Page Object
 2. Page Factory
 3. Strategy Pattern